Encryption Architecture

 LAYER 3 — Key Encryption Key (KEK)

 Per-tenant master key.
-Lives exclusively inside GCP KMS (FIPS 140-2 Level 3 HSM).
+Lives exclusively inside Google Cloud KMS.
 Never exported.
 Never touches our servers.

-The key insight: the KEK never leaves the HSM.
-GCP KMS performs wrap/unwrap operations inside the hardware boundary.
+The key insight: the KEK never leaves Google's infrastructure.
+GCP KMS performs wrap/unwrap operations securely.
 Even a full breach of our database only yields encrypted blobs — useless without access to the KMS.

 GCP KMS key hierarchy